Bill Richards: Psychedelic Therapy and the Perfect Psilocybin Playlist

 Upon its establishment in September of 2019, for instance, the Johns Hopkins Center for Psychedelic and Consciousness Research called upon Richards to formalize a version of his tried-and-true “psilocybin playlist” to aid in its ongoing research into “how psychedelics can impact brain function and mood in healthy individuals and in patient populations, including conditions such as tobacco addiction and anorexia nervosa as well as anxiety and depression in people with life-threatening cancer.”

-Curious listeners can find a truncated version of the seven-hour-and-40-minute Johns Hopkins psilocybin playlist employed in guided “medium- or high-dose” psilocybin-therapy sessions on Spotify and other streaming services.
+Curious listeners can find a truncated version of the seven-hour-and-40-minute Johns Hopkins psilocybin playlist employed in guided “medium- or high-dose” psilocybin-therapy sessions on Spotify and other streaming services (not to be confused with the recently released Jon Hopkins album “Music for Psychedelic Therapy”).

 “The challenge is to choose between the ‘very good’ and the ‘excellent’ because you can only have so much music in a six- or seven-hour period,” says Richards, a classically trained pianist and organist.
 “And so I have, through trial and error over decades, kind of gravitated to what has seemed to work well with a lot of different people from different professions, educational levels, cultures, races, etcetera, y’know?
 And some of it has passed the test of time, if you will.”